genelet/molecule/README.md

 While traditional REST acts on individual table, _molecule_ acts on a whole database across all tables in the database.

 This package has pre-defined 6 RESTful actions, with which we can run most database tasks with little or no coding.
 For example,  think about a gRPC application.
-With _molecule_, we can create a Postgres database representing data stream's protocol buffer, and a JSON config to represent relationships between Postgres tables (which are usually mapped to _protobuf messages_).
-Then _molecule_ will process input and output streams as a gRPC call at once.
+With _molecule_, we can create a Postgres database representing data stream's protocol buffer, and a JSON config representing relationships between the tables (which are usually mapped to _protobuf messages_).
+Then _molecule_ will process gRPC's input and output calls at once.
 Beneath the surface, _molecule_ handles detailed reads and writes on proper tables with given logic.

 Check *godoc* for package details: